 The rest of the modifications to the shader_resources.js file are routine, involving defining accessors, loading and unloading the GLSL source code files, cleaning up the shaders, and exporting the accessors via the public function list.
 The detailed listings of these are not included here because you saw similar changes on many occasions.
 Please refer to the source code file for the actual implementations.

-Creating the Shadow Caster Object
+Defining the Shadow Caster Class

 As mentioned, creating a Renderable object to pair with the ShadowCasterShader object would allow game clients to create and manipulate shadow casters as game objects.
 However, shadow casters and the associated geometries are implicitly computed based on the associated shadow receiver and light sources.
 For this reason, shadow casters cannot be directly manipulated by the game clients.